 Contact Amy Seaman at 406.210.9449, [email protected]

 The Black Swift is listed as Climate Endangered by the recent Audubon Climate Report, because 0% of its breeding range is stable, and 71% is expected to disappear by 2080.
-Black Swifts are not known to winter in Northern America, so there is no predictive data for that season.
-This data typically comes from bird sightings during Christmas Bird Counts.
+Black Swifts are not known to winter in North America, so there is no predictive data for that season.

 Black Swifts are one of the species most impacted by climate change, and their unique life history traits, like nesting behind waterfalls, make it clear why.
-In order to nest behind waterfalls, Black Swifts start breeding late in the season once high levels of spring runoff subside.
-They are therefore reliant on permanent snowpack and glaciers to feed the waterfalls into September when their single nestling is ready to fledge.
+In order to do so, Black Swifts start breeding late in the season once high levels of spring runoff subside.
+They are reliant on permanent snowpack and glaciers to feed the waterfalls into September when their single nestling is ready to fledge.

 It is only recently that we have learned about Montana’s role in supporting and conserving Black Swifts.
 Researchers found their inaccessible nests in the state for the first time in the mid 2000’s.
 To date we know of 14 nest sites scattered throughout the Bitterroot National Forest, The Mission mountains, Flathead National Forest, and Glacier National Park, and that number is growing as researchers refine and expand their efforts.